 The Oakville corporate finance department has responsibility for providing accounting and finance support to the APUC Canadian and U.S. entities.
 All of those utilities operate in the U.S., under regulation by states spread across the country.
 The Oakville corporate finance department's primary responsibility involves setting and administering the accounting policies and procedures for all of them, including the New Hampshire utilities.
 Examples of the accounting and finance services provided by the corporate finance department are support and guidance for accounting pronouncements, tax calculations and compliance, legal, internal audit, and addressing specific complex accounting issues.
-The corporate accounting group also provides financial systems support, controls and guides the close of the Company's books, and consolidates subsidiaries and corporate finance and corporate finance staff work closely and on a daily basis communicate with the corporate accounting personnel on tax and accounting issues.
+The corporate accounting group also provides financial systems support, controls and guides the close of the Company's books, and consolidates subsidiaries and corporate financial results for internal and external reporting needs and requirements.
+The New Hampshire finance and corporate finance staff work closely and on a daily basis communicate with the corporate accounting personnel on tax and accounting issues.